 Sanford is a medium-sized city located in the state of North Carolina.
 With a population of 29,144 people and 15 constituent neighborhoods, Sanford is the 30th largest community in North Carolina.

-Unlike some cities, Sanford isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sanford are a mix of both white- and blue-collar jobs.
+Sanford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Sanford is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Sanford who work in office and administrative support (14.44%), sales jobs (10.08%), and management occupations (8.99%).
+There are especially a lot of people living in Sanford who work in office and administrative support (13.89%), sales jobs (10.92%), and management occupations (7.63%).

 The most common language spoken in Sanford is English.
 Other important languages spoken here include Spanish and Tagalog.